What You Should Know About Compost Toxicity

 Home composting continues to grow in popularity with gardeners and green-minded individuals alike.
 It’s a free and easy way to lower your carbon footprint, not to mention create plentiful produce and beautiful blooms by adding rich nutrients to your garden soil.

-If not handled properly, all those decomposing table scraps can lead to an odiferous temptation many dogs cannot resist.
+If not handled properly, all those decomposing table scraps can lead to a smelly temptation many dogs cannot resist.
 Dogs are not known for their discretion when it comes to dietary choices, but ingesting moldy food can spell disaster for them.
 Most pet owners are unaware that the very same fungal microorganisms that create the perfect compost pile are also highly toxic for pets.

 The organisms are fungal neurotoxins, meaning they primarily affect the animal’s central nervous system (the brain and spinal cord).
 Signs of toxicity show up about 30 minutes to 3 hours after ingestion and can persist up to 48 hours.
 The early signs typically include vomiting, hyperactivity, weakness, muscle tremors and rigidity.
 Later it can evolve into severe tremors, seizures, hyperthermia and metabolic changes.